web-atoms/postcss-styled-js/README.md

 # What is happening?

-`postcss-styled-js` will compile all `.css.js` files to `.css` file and import the generated file in the target main css file.
+`postcss-import-styled-js` will compile all `.css.js` files to `.css` file and import the generated file in the target main css file.